 …it is worthy to note that the intent of this Act, at least in part, was to promote the openness of health professionals in dealing with patients or family members.
 We prefer to view the [registered dietician’s] letter in this light rather than as an admission of guilt.
 In our opinion, the words of the [registered dietician] showed that she acknowledged the seriousness of the situation and expressed remorse “if” she failed to deal with the [patient] in a sensitive manner.1

 - The legislative requirements and your employer’s framework for critical incident investigations and disclosures should guide your actions during and after an adverse event

-- In collaboration with other members of the treatment team, it is part of the nursing role to help your patient understand what is happening to him or her when a critical incident or adverse event is unfolding.2 Do not speculate to the patient about information that is unknown to you.
+- In collaboration with other members of the treatment team, it is part of the nursing role to help your patient understand what is happening to them when a critical incident or adverse event is unfolding.2 Do not speculate to the patient about information that is unknown to you.
 Regret or sympathy may be expressed at this time but care providers should refrain from accepting or assigning blame

 - Understand the possible implications for yourself prior to apologizing to a patient, if you are asked to do so

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.

 - D.P. v.
 P.B., 2011 CanLII 11785 (ON HPARB)

 - infoLAW®, Reporting & Disclosure of Adverse Events (Vol. 17, No. 1, October 2008).